argietxe/argietxe/README.md

 ## Argitxu Etchebarne *(she/her)*
 ### Data analytics, information design & data visualization
-<br/>background in art & design
+- background in art & design
-<br/>studied critical and speculative design
+- studied critical and speculative design
-<br/>recently specialized in data analytics
+- recently specialized in data analytics
-<br/>currently working on software engineer
+- currently working on software engineer
 <br/>
 <br/>some projects i've been working on :
 <br/> - ***Sustainable Journeys*** : Visualizing tourism's impact on economies and environments worldwide from 2004 to 2020.